-911, because of its use for access to public emergency services, and
+911, because of its use for access to public emergency services.

-555, because it might be required for Directory Assistance.
+Additionally, the specific ranges noted in Section 1.2, which fall under the Canadian Non-Geographic Code Assignment Guideline, shall not be assigned as an NPA 600 resource under this guideline.

 CRITERIA FOR ASSIGNMENT & RESERVATION OF NPA 600 NXX CODES